 - > Requesting States Parties should prepare presentations on the key aspects of their extension requests.
-These presentations will be followed by the President of the Second Review Conference presenting an analysis of each request. - > All delegations will have a chance to ask questions and make comments on the requests.
-(The actual formal consideration of the requests will take place on Friday 3 December.)
+These presentations will be followed by the 10MSP President presenting an analysis of each request. - > All delegations will have a chance to ask questions and make comments on the requests.
+(The actual formal consideration of the requests will take place on Friday 2 December.)
 To prepare for this item, delegations may wish to review the requests that have been submitted.